JonnyBurger/light-spotify/README.md

 <img src="assets/step3.png" height="50" alt="Enable media shortcut keys">

-* Make sure you are running at least version 73 of Spotify
+* Make sure you are running at least version 73 of Google Chrome
 * Type the following in your address bar and press enter:
 ```
 chrome://flags